tava11/starter-hugo-academic/content/authors/admin/_index.md

 - icon: researchgate
   icon_pack: fab
   link: https://www.researchgate.net/profile/Nasim-Tavassoli
-- icon: googlescholar
+- icon: graduation-cap  # Alternatively, use `google-scholar` icon from `ai` icon pack
-  icon_pack: fab
+  icon_pack: fas
   link: https://scholar.google.ca/citations?user=P-TmGsAAAAAJ&hl=en
 # Link to a PDF of your resume/CV.
 # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
 # and uncomment the lines below.